lake-wg/edhoc/draft-ietf-lake-traces.md

 0e a3 67 06 00 84 78 d5 bc 30 49 fb 8c 59 42 44 4b 13 33
 ~~~~~~~~

-R signs using the private authentication key SK_R
+The Responder signs using the private authentication key SK_R

 ~~~~~~~~
 Signature_or_MAC_2 (Raw Value) (64 bytes)